4 in the Morning: Chart performance

 In the United States, "4 in the Morning" debuted at number 76 on the US Billboard Hot 100 for the week of June 9, 2007, before peaking at number 54 on the issue dated August 4, becoming Stefani's lowest-peaking solo single on the chart at the time, and her first to miss the top 50.
-It was somewhat more successful in the mainstream market, reaching number 30 on the Pop 100 chart and the top 20 of the Mainstream Top 40 and Pop 100 Airplay charts.
+It was more successful on the radio charts, reaching number 16 on both the Mainstream Top 40 and the Adult Top 40 charts.
 The single was also successful at nightclubs and reached number two on the Dance Club Songs chart.
 In Canada, the single fared better, where it peaked at number 17 on the Canadian Hot 100, but was more successful outside of North America.
 In Australia, the single debuted and peaked at number nine on the ARIA Charts, meanwhile it debuted at number 36 and three weeks later it peaked at number five on the New Zealand Singles Chart.
 It became the album's third top-ten single in both countries.

 In the United Kingdom, the single peaked at number 22 on the UK Singles Chart and remained on the chart for 10 weeks.
 It fared better in the rest of Europe, reaching the top-five in Romania, the top-ten in Finland, and the top 20 in Austria, Germany, Ireland, Italy, the Netherlands, Norway, Slovakia and Switzerland.
 In France, "4 in the Morning" managed to reach number 21, her first solo single to miss the top 20 since "Cool", which peaked 11 places lower.

 Music video

 The accompanying music video for "4 in the Morning" was directed by Sophie Muller and features a tearful and distraught Stefani, lying in bed as she begins to sing to the camera.
 In a white inside-out L.A.M.B. t-shirt, she wanders around her apartment lost and questioning her lover, who is absent from the video.
 The lyrics describe an argument, which she has with an off-screen lover throughout the video.

 After lying around her apartment and crying during a bath, she leaves her house at night and travels in a car, as she sits tearfully in the back.
 The video ends with Stefani rolling on the bed.

 "4 in the Morning" was given a "First Look" on MTV's top-ten chart program Total Request Live on April 26, 2007, and peaked at number seven on May 9.
 On MuchMusic's Countdown, it became Stefani's second lowest-charting video (next to "Early Winter", which peaked at number 23) since 2005's "Luxurious", peaking at number seven for two consecutive weeks after a slow ascent.